ShShravan01/SDKAssignmentFinal/README.md

 ## How to show a popup on click of Map Marker?
 Add marker

-Use MGLAnnotation create custom Object and use Object as a MGLPointAnnotation()
+Use MGLAnnotation create custom Object and use Object as a MGLPointAnnotation().

 ```
 let rCoordinate = CLLocationCoordinate2D(latitude: 23.344315, longitude: 85.296013)